Closing The Gap In Western Sydney

 The Shed: Social and Emotional Wellbeing for First Nations Peoples

 Research shows that almost 50% of the burden of disease for First Nations Australians is due to modifiable risk factors, with mental health and substance use the biggest contributor[i].
 Almost a quarter of First Nations Australians also self-report facing a diagnosed mental health or behavioural challenge[ii].
-Shifting the narrative on health in Western Sydney begins […]
+Shifting the narrative on health in Western Sydney […]

 Advancing Reconciliation in Western Sydney